Classification: Tyrosine Kinase Inhibitor

 How to Take Lenvatinib

 Lenvatinib is available in capsule form that you take by mouth.
-Dose is dependent on cancer type and the treatment protocol.
-It can be taken with or without food.
+The capsule should be swallowed whole or can be dissolved in water or apple juice.
+The dose you receive is dependent on cancer type and the treatment protocol.
+It can be taken with or without food and should be taken around the same time every day.
 If you miss a dose of lenvatinib, take it as soon as you remember.
 If the next dose is scheduled within 12 hours, skip the missed dose and take the next dose as regularly scheduled.
 Don’t take an extra dose to make up for a missed dose.

 Lenvatinib can interact with certain medications.
 Be sure to tell your healthcare provider about all medications and supplements you take.